Some ophthalmologists around the country are noticing a spike in children’s vision problems as Americans emerge from the COVID-19 pandemic.

 Symptoms of myopia include squinting, rubbing eyes frequently and complaining of blurry vision.
 It’s important to watch for the signs because kids often adapt to vision changes and may not complain.

 Preventing or keeping myopia from progressing is important because the condition can lead to more serious eye problems later in life, such as cataracts and glaucoma.
+Their performance in school can also start to decline.

 Screen Time Increased Eye Strain, Dry Eye and Headaches